CAD97/rust-lexical-spec/spec/raw.md

 The lexer and lexical classes are called "raw" because they are not final;
 in order to finish lexing Rust source, the tokens must be "cooked" into proper tokens.

-The most obvious difference is that the raw lexer makes no provision for floating point literals.
+The most obvious difference is that the raw lexer does not properly handle floating point literals.
 Instead, the cooking step is responsible for gluing together raw tokens to make them.

 Each raw lexical class is defined by a regular expression that matches that lexical class.
 In the case that two classes both match the prefix of a given string, ties are explicitly broken by always prefering one class over the other.

-There are three lexical classes, which are not regular, `block_comment`, `raw_string`, and `raw_byte_string`, and thus cannot be specified with just a regular expression.
+There are three lexical classes – `block_comment`, `raw_string`, and `raw_byte_string` –
+which are not regular, and thus cannot be specified with just a regular expression.
 For these lexical classes, they still have a regular prefix which is used to determine the lexical class of a string prefix between the regular classes and the nonregular classes.
 If the regular prefix of a nonregular class is chosen,